Live musical artists and ensemble performances. Jazz quartets

 Our 2nd concert of the season featured the brilliant young artists from Northeast Ohio as part of our Featured Young Artist Series.
 This year's performace was with Music Theatre Majors from Baldwin Wallace Conservatory of Music.
 On Sunday, October 29 at Christ Church Episcopal in Hudson.

-In our 4th concert of the season we are welcoming back world-renowned pianist Antonio Pompa-Baldi on Sunday, February 11 at Christ Church Episcopal in Hudson.
+In our 4th concert of the season we welcomed back world-renowned pianist Antonio Pompa-Baldi on Sunday, February 11 at Christ Church Episcopal in Hudson.

 Pompa-Baldi was born and raised in Foggia, Italy.
 In 1999, he won the Cleveland International Piano Competition which lead him to a career that continues to extend across five continents.
 He was also a top prize winner at the 1998 Marguerite Long-Jacques Thibaud Competition of Paris, Frances and a silver medalist at the 2001 Van Cliburn International Piano Competition.

 A Steinway artist, Mr. Pompa-Baldi is on the piano faculty of the Cleveland Institute of Music.
 He will performed works by Hummel, Lyapunov, Poulenc, Piaf, and Medtner.
 Cleveland Classical has described Pompa-Baldi’s playing as “revealing a musical temperament ranging from the poetic to the virtuosic, with great intelligence and kaleidoscopic imagination.”

 Read Here the Clevelandclassical.com review of our 4th concert performed by pianist Antonio Pompa-Baldi.

 Our 5th concert this season was the Bobby Selvaggio Jazz Quartet.
 The quartet consists of local area jazz musicians with impressive backgrounds.
 They performed on Sunday, March 11, 2018 at Christ Church Episcopal in Hudson.